-In this guidebook, you will find useful and necessary information for settling smoothly in Finland and Mikkeli.
+In this guidebook, you will find useful and necessary information for starting your studies at Xamk smoothly.
 Please read this guide carefully and feel free to have a second glance at it whenever needed!

 BEFORE COMING TO FINLAND

 Before coming to Finland, you will need to make sure to